-278 FMT\MTD.1/INI\ENA Management of TSF data - Writing Initialization and Pre-personalization Data
+FMT\MTD.1/INI\DIS Management of TSF data - Reading and Using Initialization and Pre-personalization Data

-Dependencies: FMT\SMF.1 Specification of management functions: fulfilled by

-FMT SMR.1 Security roles: fulfilled by FMT SMR.1

-FMT\MTD.1.1/ The TSF shall restrict the ability to write 178 the Initialization Data
+- Hierarchical to: No other components. - Dependencies: FMT\SMF.1 Specification of management functions: fulfilled by FMT\SMF.1 FMT\SMR.1 Security roles: fulfilled by FMT\SMR.1 - FMT\MTD.1.1/The TSF shall restrict the ability to read out and to use189 the Initialization Data190 to the Personalization Agent191.

-INI ENA and Pre-personalization Data to the Manufacturer.

-176 [assignment: Limited capability and availability policy] 177 [assignment: Limited capability and availability policy]

-&lt;sup>178 [selection: change default, query, modify, delete, clear, [assignment: other operations]]